sleeyax/aternos-discord-bot/README.md

 `docker run -d --name aternos-discord-bot -e DISCORD_TOKEN="" -e ATERNOS_SESSION="" -e ATERNOS_SERVER="" sleeyax/aternos-discord-bot`

+#### Docker compose
+You can use docker compose to spin up a local database (recommended for development):

+`docker-compose up -d`

+You should now be able to access the Mongo express UI on http://127.0.0.1:7070/.

 ### Kubernetes
 Deployment to a kubernetes cluster is also supported.